swiftlang/swift-evolution/proposals/testing/NNNN-evaluate-condition.md

 Exposing `ConditionTrait.Kind` and `.kind` was also considered, but it seemed unnecessary to go that far, and it would encourage duplicating the logic that already exists in `prepare(for:)`.

-In the first draft implementation, the `EvaluationResult` type was an enum that only contained the comment in the failure case.
-It was changed to match the existing tuple to allow for potentially including comments for the success case without requiring a change to the API.